nickoyuan/Instagram-Account-Creator/README.md

 # Instagram-Account-Creator
-Tool that registers Instagram accounts powered by the requests library!
+Tool that registers Instagram accounts powered by the requests library

 # How to use:
 - Make sure the requests library is installed